Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 We can now add the identity resources and configure application and reapply the resources.

-First lets add the following file to the resources folder, replace the `<clientId>` and `<resourceID>` fields with the values from the following command:
+First let's add the following file to the resources folder, replace the `<clientId>` and `<resourceID>` fields with the values from the following command:

 ```powershell
 az identity show  -n id-lab4 -g rg-lab4 --query '{ clientId:clientId,   resourceID:id }' -ojsonc